A workshop co-located with NoDaLiDa/Baltic-HLT in Tallin, Estonia on March 5th, 2025.

 We welcome papers:

-- that describe empirical studies on language learner data
+- that describe empirical studies on language learner data; or

-- grammatical error correction (see a special track for MultiGEC shared task and a call for participation)
+- Grammatical error correction, with a special track for the MultiGEC shared task.

 We particularly encourage software demonstrations showcasing the potential use of existing Language and Speech Technologies or resources in ICALL applications for Nordic and Finno-Ugric languages.